vlbee/nhshackday-eyeguide/README.md

 #### User Journey

+##### Maintainer
+1. Maintainer generates Markdown document from the Clinical Guidelines (either using a PDF to markdown generator, or manually)
+2. Uploads Markdown document onto the app via GitHub

+##### User
-Dr Elizabeth pre-downloaded the app on her phone before her first day.
-She logs-in and within two clicks she is able to get the information she needs to do her job safetly and stress free.
+1. Dr Elizabeth pre-downloaded the app on her phone before her first day.
+2. She logs-in and within two clicks she is able to get the information she needs to do her job safetly and stress free.

 #### User Stories